countable-web/ops-manual/peopleops/MEETINGS.rst

 ------------------

 -  Someone should 'chair' the meeting, which means they ensure we have a clear agenda and purpose (loosely, allowing for useful organic tangents as long as they don't dominate).
 This is the "Scrum Master" if it's a Sprint meeting.
 -  Someone shold be the 'scribe'.
-They record any action-items and key information the team needs (the "output"), and make sure the minutes are sent to everyone present.
+They record any action-items and key information the team needs (the "output"), and make sure the minutes are sent to everyone present because that not only ensures the meeting content isn't forgotten, but further allows non-essential staff to skip knowing they can just review minutes.
 -  Meetings should have an "output" written.
 For Scrum, this can simply be updated Trello board and KR scores.
 Other meetings should have a stream of minutes in a Google Doc that is continually added-to (most